Jalsa (2008 film): Marketing

 As part of its marketing campaign, Jalsa became the first Telugu and South Indian film to have an official video game.
 The game was launched at a function held at Hotel Novotel in Hyderabad on 22 March 2008.
 The online version was developed by RZ2 Games (Chris Whaley), while FX Labs (Sashi Reddy – Aplabs) developed the mobile version.
 The online game was available for free, whereas the mobile game was priced at ₹50 per download.
 It was made available across 42 Big C outlets in Andhra Pradesh.

 Release

 Theatrical

-Jalsa was released on 1 April 2008 in theaters worldwide.
+Jalsa was released on 1 April 2008 in theatres worldwide.
 The film was originally scheduled to be released on 27 March 2008, but because of delays in the digital intermediate (DI) process.
-Jalsa was later released with 400 prints in 800 theaters worldwide across 1000 screens.
+Jalsa was later released with 400 prints in 800 theatres worldwide across 1000 screens.

 Remastered re-release

-Jalsa was re-released in theaters worldwide on 3 September 2022, coinciding with Kalyan's birthday, with remastered picture and sound.
+Jalsa was re-released in theatres worldwide on 3 September 2022, coinciding with Kalyan's birthday, with remastered picture and sound.
 Jalsa grossed over ₹3.25 crore in its 2022 re-release and became the highest grossing Telugu re-release of all time until surpassed by another Pawan Kalyan film Kushi.
 The collections of the special shows were reported to be donated to charity.